Our work is to transform how people work.

 Leadership Trainer and Coach

 Jeremy is the founding director of Chrysalis – a change and transformation advisory business specialising in leadership team building, coaching and helping organisations to manage change in the workplace.
-Jeremy is a qualified coach, project manager and trained in change management.

 Emma Thomasson